Global Water Point

 When you give a gift of $15,000 to our water point work, we will report back to you to show you the impact that your donation is making by providing a report of a specific water point that you have helped fund.
 The report will include a photo of a water point with GPS coordinates, and the number of people who have benefited.

-Due to COVID-19 delays, we will typically be able to provide the report in 12 to 15 months.
+We will typically be able to provide the report in 12 to 15 months.

 Your gift is a sacred trust.
 We promise to honor your generosity and use your donation in the most effective way possible.
 The gift options shown reflect World Vision projects and the suggested donation amounts are based on periodic surveys of the countries we serve.
 Each item is representative of the gift category in which it appears, and donations will be used to provide assistance within that gift category where it is needed most.
 When you give any animal gift, a portion of the gift may also help provide watering sources, farming assistance, hunger relief, and other related essentials as needed.

 The multiplying effect from grants and donated goods may change throughout the year on identical or similar offers due to variations in the start and end dates of donor grants and our programs.